AntonySme1/CS314/team/sprint5.md

 These Epics were not completed.

 * *## epic title: explanation*
-* *#310 I want to view my trips in other tools: Turned out to be much*
+* *#310 I want to view my trips in other tools: Turned out to be much more complicated*

 #### What went well